- CCA Digital Pty Ltd (CCA Digital) (ABN 24 629 749 882)

 4.6 We may also use your personal information to protect our copyright, trademarks, legal rights, property or safety and those of our related entities, customers or third parties.

 4.7 Information that we collect may from time to time be stored, processed in or transferred between parties located in countries outside of Australia.
-These may include, but are not limited to the Philippines, US, NZ and Singapore.
+These may include, but are not limited to the Philippines, United Kingdom, US, NZ and Singapore.

 4.8 If there is a change of control in our business or a sale or transfer of business assets, we reserve the right to transfer to the extent permissible at law our user databases, together with any personal information and non-personal information contained in those databases.
 This information may be disclosed to a potential purchaser under an agreement to maintain confidentiality.
 We would seek to only disclose information in good faith and where required by any of the above circumstances.

 4.9 By providing us with personal information, you consent to the terms of this Policy and the types of disclosure covered by this Policy.
 Where we disclose your personal information to third parties, we will request that the third party comply with all relevant privacy obligations regarding handling your personal information.
 If the third party is located overseas, we will take reasonable steps to ensure that the overseas third party complies with all relevant privacy obligations or is bound by a substantially similar privacy scheme unless you consent to the disclosure or it is otherwise required or permitted by law.

 5. Our marketing and your personal information